Roasted Parmesan Brussels Sprouts Recipe

 Instructions

-• Preheat the oven to 200ºC / 390ºF and place a large baking sheet in there to heat up.
+• Preheat the oven to 400ºF / 200ºC and line a large baking sheet with baking paper.

-• Rinse and pat dry the Brussels sprouts, then trim the base off (see note 2) and cut them in half vertically.
+• Rinse and pat dry the Brussels sprouts, then trim the base off (see note 1) and cut them in half vertically (from top to bottom).

 Notes